toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2018/uicolor-best-practices-in-swift/index.md

 title: UIColor best practices in Swift
 description: Learn what are color models, how to convert hex values to UIColor and back, generate random colors, where to find beautiful palettes.
 publication: 2018-05-03 16:20:00
-tags: UIKit, iOS, UIColor
+tags:
+    - uikit
 authors:
     - tibor-bodecs
 ---

 ## What are color models and color spaces?